-For a number of years, luxury timepieces were crafted in solid gold and that was the standard, go-to metal for watch manufactures.
-As time has elapsed, we have seen an introduction of a variety of new metals that have taken the watch world by storm.
-While 18k gold is still the top metal of choice in luxury timepieces, the entrance of steel, titanium, platinum and ceramic timepieces has offered watch enthusiasts a welcomed choice.
+For a number of years, luxury timepieces were crafted in solid gold and that was the standard, go-to metal for watch manufacturers.
+As time has gone on, we have seen the introduction of a variety of new metals that have taken the watch world by storm.
+While 18k gold is still the metal of choice in luxury timepieces, the entrance of steel, titanium, platinum and ceramic timepieces has offered watch enthusiasts a welcome range of options.

 Our collection of luxury Swiss watches and timepieces offers a brilliant amalgamation of choices for our clients.
-Each metal has its benefits for durability, cost consideration and aesthetic appeal, making the decision often times come down to personal preference.
+Each metal has its benefits for durability, cost consideration and aesthetic appeal, often leaving the decision to personal preference.

 Steel graded as 316 LS is the benchmark for the material used by high quality watchmakers.
 This metal is an alloy of iron, chromium and nickel, making it highly resistant and malleable.
 Steel is also known for its inability to be tempered and for its incredible polished finish.

 Titanium is a grey metal that is as strong as steel, but 45% lighter.
 Known for being extremely durable, titanium possesses the highest strength-to-weight ratio.
-This hypo allergenic metal is separated into 28 different grades of titanium.
-Grades 1-4 are pure titanium and are used for its high resistance to corrosion.
+This hypoallergenic metal is separated into 28 different grades.
+Grades 1-4 are pure titanium and are used for their high resistance to corrosion.

-The remaining 23 grades of titanium contain alloys because of its high strength to weight ratio.
-Titanium is typically alloyed with aluminum, nickel, palladium, or other metals.
+The remaining 23 grades of titanium contain alloys due to the high strength-to-weight ratio.
+Titanium is typically alloyed with aluminum, nickel, palladium or other metals.

 High-tech ceramic, made from zirconium oxide, is more than an attractive black design idea.
 The use of this scratch-resistant material is particularly appropriate in applications where a watch frequently comes in contact with shocks, impacts or scratches.

 This non-metallic material is created through a process of heating and cooling and is extremely durable and lightweight.
-It has become more used in watchmaking recently for its durability and modern appeal.
+It has become more common in watchmaking recently for its durability and modern appeal.